YordanGeorgiev/qto/doc/md/issue-tracker-features-and-functionalities.md

     # check the data by :
     psql -d "$db_name" -c 'SELECT issue_id , category , name FROM issue order by name'

+#### 1.1.1. txt-to-db action period handling
+Issues txt files are stored in a daily folder with the following naming convention:
+&lt;&lt;project&gt;&gt;.&lt;&lt;current_date&gt;&gt;.&lt;&lt;period&gt;&gt;.txt
+The tool knows to correctly fetch the issues files for the configured period ( by export period=weekly ) and copy its data in to the &lt;&lt;period&gt;&gt;_issue table.

+    ysg-issues.2017-06-03.daily.txt
+    ysg-issues.2017-06-03.monthly.txt
+    ysg-issues.2017-06-03.weekly.txt
+    ysg-issues.2017-06-03.yearly.txt

 ### 1.2. db-to-xls action
 You can load your already stored in the issue table issues and load them into a xls file.